-- Pre-sprint: QA and dev work with the Product Owner or Business Analyst to define acceptance criteria for stories.
+- Pre-sprint: QA and development work with the product owner or business analyst to define acceptance criteria for stories.
 You should be having story refinement meetings at least weekly.
 These break down larger stories and add acceptance criteria.
 Sometimes stories in-flight need to be split further so that one piece can be shipped while another part requires additional work.

 - End of sprint: Team demos working code.
-Demo is typically run by QA to prove it can be run by someone other than the dev that wrote it.
+Demo is typically run by QA to prove it can be run by someone other than the developer who wrote it.

-Unless Dev provides API stubs, QA must wait a little for dev to have something to share.
+Unless development provides API stubs, QA must wait a little for development to have something to share.
 In the plan above, we pad the beginning of the sprint with ongoing QA work like test passes and perf testing.
 These must get done but can happen anytime.